VimsecAu/kb/m365/baselines/powerbi.md

   order for them to be used in Power BI.

-- To be able to apply labels to Power BI content and files, a user must have a Power BI Pro or Premium Per User (PPU) license in addition to one of the previously mentioned Azure Information Protection licenses.
+- To be able to apply labels to Power BI content and files, a user must have a Power BI Pro or Premium Per User (PPU) licence in addition to one of the previously mentioned Azure Information Protection licences.

-- Before enabling sensitivity labels on the agency's tenant, make sure that sensitivity labels have been defined and published for relevant users and groups.
+- Before enabling sensitivity labels on the company's tenant, make sure that sensitivity labels have been defined and published for relevant users and groups.
 See [Create and configure sensitivity labels and their